braintree/braintree_android/RESULT_PROPOSAL.md

 ## Two Object Callback

-This integration aligns most closely with the v4 integration pattern, but requires merchants to explicitly handle each null/non-null scenario, and results in an "unexpected error" scenario if both result and error are null.
+This integration aligns most closely with the v4 integration callback pattern, but requires merchants to explicitly handle each null/non-null scenario, and results in an "unexpected error" scenario if both result and error are null.
 This should never happen based on our SDK code, but merchant code can't assume that, so their code would need to handle that unexpected case.

 ### Kotlin